Languages

 Other than comics, languages and language-learning are my number one passion.
 I love thinking about how grammar fits together, how languages influence each other, how our brains somehow take in some garbled sounds or symbols and turn it into something understandable.
 Before getting started in comics, I studied linguistics with the vague intention of possibly going into translating or maybe even forensic linguistics.
 I eventually decided that linguistics really was just an interest rather than a career path, though I still have an extensive collection of language books and am constantly working on expanding it.

 Anyway, that's a huge ramble - I make conlangs and conscripts, check 'em out!
-Please note these are not free for use, you may not use them for any public or commercial projects.
 I am available for hire if you want a conlang of your own for your project.
-If you're interested in conlanging yourself, the best starting point is to read through The Language Construction Kit by Mark Rosenfelder and Omniglot for writing system inspiration.
-Check out the Conlang resources tab below for more helpful reading!
+If you're interested in conlanging yourself, How to Create a Language by Jessie Peterson is my number one recommended resource.
+Another good starting point is to read through The Art of Language Invention by David J. Peterson or The Language Construction Kit by Mark Rosenfelder, and Omniglot for writing system inspiration.
+Check out the conlang resources on the language links page for more helpful reading!

 For pretty much my entire time conlanging, my go-to thing to translate to test a language out has been "First Fig" by Edna St. Vincent Millay: